abstractFlo/atlas-docs/documentation/server/discord/authentication.md

 ## Introduction

-Using discord as authentication layer, is fearly simple.
-There a a few simple steps to integrate this nice feature in your gamemode.
+Using discord as authentication layer, is fairly simple.
+There're a few simple steps to integrate this nice feature into your gamemode.

-{% hint style="warning" %} Keep in mind, authentication with discord, has nothing to do with a whitelist or something.
+{% hint style="warning" %} Keep in mind, authentication with Discord, has nothing to do with a whitelist or something.
-It only check if the user has a Discord Account and valid credentials. {% endhint %}
+It only checks if the user has a Discord Account with valid credentials. {% endhint %}

 ## Installation

 #### Step 1

-Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create an account and application it not already exists
+Go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and create an account and application if not already exists

 #### Step 2